 Whenever you take on one of these roles, your job becomes inherently at risk.
 It's easy to hide deeper in an organization and go unnoticed.
 There's a certain level of security in that diminished exposure.
 But once you step into the limelight and take on that big promotion, you're exposed to all the elements.

 Companies churn through those top-level jobs more than any other level in an organization.
 One day you think you're doing great, and the next day the political tides have shifted against you almost overnight.

-This is another excellent reason to max our your passive income and become financially independent.
+This is another excellent reason to be financially independent in those roles.
 You never really know when things can turn south.

 If you're happy in the role you have, and you're great at it, think twice before making this type of change.
 It's common to see people get promoted to senior-level roles and become miserable.
 That's usually because the kind of work at this level is very different from what they're used to doing.

 Senior-level roles tend to be very administrative, and the problems that need to be solved are more complex.
 The work also tends to be more strategic.
 Very little work is ever really “finished.”
 Instead, it's progressed to the next step.